pemistahl/lingua/README.md

     .withMapDBCache() // this builds the cache
     .build()
 ```

+**Important:** The MapDB cache has not been tested on Android, so it will most probably not work there.

 ### 8.2 <a name="library-use-standalone"></a> Standalone mode <sup>[Top ▲](#table-of-contents)</sup>
 If you want to try out *Lingua* before you decide whether to use it or not, you can run it in a REPL and immediately see its detection results.